Alfresco/alfresco-ng2-components/docs/release-notes/RelNote310.md

 Due to regular requests, we also decided to support the Arabic language in ADF.
 In ADF 3.1 the team introduces another new feature by starting the first iteration of support for Right To Left languages.
 Starting from ADF version 3.1, you can (easily) [change an ADF application to work correctly with a RTL language](../user-guide/rtl-support.md).

 We are quite happy with the current support of RTL languages on ADF, but feedback is welcome if you find something that could be improved or added for a better user experience.

+### ADF Testing pacakge

+If you are creating e2e in your project where ADF is involved we have started to export some utils and pages in the package @alfresco/adf-testing pacakges.

 ## Localisation